752963e64/Journal/Vscode_harassing_me.md

 - Third thing... the best one...
 When we got product named surface... and being unable to handle editing surface of your own code editor

 This raising serious concern...
-To me this editor is made by junior developpers with half the skill to make it learning on their work...
+To me this editor is made by junior developpers with half the skill to make it; They live learning on their work...

 - Fourth thing...
-It's harassing me to install useless stuffs that doesn't work how I expecting... (see second thing.)
+It harassing me to install useless stuffs that doesn't work how I expecting... (see second thing.)

 # The last words